Why St. Augustine Has More Holiday Spirit Than You'd Think

 3. Dashing Through The Lights, In a One-Horse Open Carriage

 But if you're all gung-ho for staying downtown and actually enjoying the festivities, that whole horse and carriage thing probably piqued your interest.
-If you're in love, and your lover happens to love you back, might I suggest the Nights of Lights Carriage Tour?
+If you're in love, and your lover happens to love you back, might I suggest a carriage tour with The Tasting Tours?
 Is your love unrequited?
 Or maybe you're not in love at all.
 Perhaps you have multiple lovers, or you live at home with your parents.
-In any case, the Nights of Lights Wine and Carriage Tour might best suit you.
+In any case, their Rockin' Red Roadster tour might best suit you.

 4. Famous Family Fun

 Maybe you don't think that horses and romance have any business being in the same sentence together, let alone on the same streets, but you still want to see all the lights while feeling both holly and jolly.
 Starting on November 23rd you can breeze past the buggies on Old Town Trolley's Famous Nights of Lights Trolley.
 Between the hours of 6 and 9 p.m., the streets of St. Augustine are filled with trolleys and cheer as riders scream Christmas carols at the top of their lungs.
 Remember how I said that Nights of Lights inundates downtown with sights and sounds?
 Consider this another unavoidable example of both.
 If caroling and screaming at pedestrians are not enough, your Nights of Lights Trolley ticket entitles you to cider and cookies.

 5. B&B or Bust!